 The ongoing conflict in Libya and the instability of the government means Libya is really only suitable for experienced travellers.

-Libya is home to 5 UNESCO Heritage sights, Mediterranean coastlines, Berbers villages, and amazing desert landscapes.
+Libya has 5 UNESCO Heritage sights, Mediterranean coastlines, Berber villages, and unique desert landscapes.

-Passports and visas are required for entry into Libya for all nationalities except nationals of Algeria, Jordan, Mauritania, Morocco, Syria, Tunisia, and Turkey.
-As Libya does not currently issue a tourist visa, the only option is to apply for a business visa.
+Passports and visas are required to enter Libya for all nationalities except nationals of Algeria, Jordan, Mauritania, Morocco, Syria, Tunisia, and Turkey.

 If you are maybe working in the construction industry, oil and gas, or are a diplomat, you might be able to visit Libya for work and add a few days to your itinerary to see some sights.

-However, if you are simply planning a trip to Libya as a tourist, you will still need to get your business visa and for that, you need the help of an agency.
+However, if you are planning a trip to Libya as a tourist, read more about the process below.

-In order to apply for a Libyan visa, you will require an invitation letter from Libya and this is something the company takes care of on the ground.
+To apply for a Libyan visa, you will likely still require an invitation letter from a tour agency in Libya, which the company handles on the ground.

-It usually takes about 5-7 business days for the invitation letter to be issued and it will also be sent to the embassy where you will apply for your Libyan visa.
+The invitation letter usually takes 5-7 business days to issue.
+It will also be sent to the embassy, where you will apply for your Libyan visa.

-There are only a few Libyan Embassies, so best to check where you would apply.
+There are only a few Libyan Embassies, so it is best to check where you would apply.

-At the moment there are two different contacts/tour agencies that organise tours in Libya.
+Currently, two different contacts/tour agencies organise tours in Libya.

 Most travellers visit for 3-5 days as you are limited to what you can visit in Libya.